 Accessibility statement for Hart District Council

-This accessibility statement applies to Hart District Council website.
 This website is run by Hart District Council.
 We want as many people as possible to be able to use this website.
-For example, that means you should be able to:
+This means you should be able to:

 Our website accessibility